Invalid encoding for Windows Registry

 The principle of Open Source is "scratch your own itch".

-Updated by davispuh (Dāvis Mosāns) almost 6 years ago
+Updated by davispuh (Dāvis Mosāns) about 7 years ago

 Sorry, I didn't wanted to sound too arrogant and I didn't meant this issue specially, but proper encoding/Unicode support overall.
 For me it's just hard to understand why it wasn't implemented properly in first place.
 I encountered these issues only now recently as quite rarely have to deal with Unicode characters in some places.
 But this is 4th encoding related issue I've submitted in last 2 months and it's a bit annoying.
 Especially as Ruby language didn't came out this year, but some while ago so there shouldn't be many problems.
 Even just reporting issues takes time.
 Of course I could fix it myself and I actually live with "If you want something done, do it yourself" but sadly I don't really have time now and it's not so important as other things I've to do.
 So maybe later after some months when I'll have time I might fix it myself if there won't be any progress.
 Anyway thanks.